webforj/webforj-documentation/docs/getting_started/creating_an_application.md

 ## Customizing your Application

 You can then add various components that come with the DWCJ, or custom components, elements, etc to the `Frame`.
-In the example below, the AppPanel will be created and a button will be added to the panel.
+In the example below, the `Frame` will be created and a button will be added to the panel.

 ```java
 import org.dwcj.App;